yining1023/Machine-Learning-for-Physical-Computing/Examples/magic_wand/README.md

 To train your own model, or create a new model for a new set of gestures, follow the instructions in [magic_wand/train/README.md](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/micro/examples/magic_wand/train/README.md).

+## Troubleshooting
+- Error compiling
+  Make sure to select the right board: Arduino Nano 33 BLE
+- Error when compiling Arduino sketch: `Multiple libraries were found for "TensorFlowLite.h"` there might ba a mismatch of the library version and example.
+Go to folder `Arduino/library`, find a folder called `Arduino_TensorFlowLite`, delete this folder, and try to install Arduino_TensorFlowLite library under Board Manager again.